 Disabled and elderly visitors with access needs represent a significant proportion of the Scottish tourism marketplace.
 VisitScotland had been working with the tourism industry on the training and development of accessible tourism within the tourism/hospitality sector.
-However, classroom training alone could reach the required numbers and, following evaluation, it was decided that this training will be rolled out across Scotland so the whole country can benefit from this emerging market; small, medium and large business will have access to this valuable training programme.
+However, classroom training alone could not reach the required numbers and, following evaluation, it was decided that this training will be rolled out across Scotland so the whole country can benefit from this emerging market; small, medium and large business will have access to this valuable training programme.

 Be engaging and fun to complete using interactive and lively graphics; vox-pops, etc.